raphaelmue/dashup/docs/specifications/sad/SAD.md

 <img src="./img/data_view.png" alt="Data View" />

-Note that the current database scheme looks a bit different regarding the name of the tables and fields.
-Here are the current tables, that we use in order to generate the main dashboard:
+__Note:__ The current database scheme looks a bit different regarding the name of the tables and fields.
+There are even some new tables included in the current database scheme shown below, that we use in order to generate the main dashboard:

 <img src="./img/database_scheme.png" alt="Database Scheme" />